Menu Close

 Ansoff Matrix in Apple Inc.

-Ansoff Matrix was introduced in 1957 by Igor Ansoff, a Russian American mathematician.
+Ansoff Matrix was introduced long time ago by Igor Ansoff, a Russian American mathematician.
 It is a very useful tool that businesses can use to devise four alternative growth strategies i.e. market penetration, market development, product development, and diversification.

 Market penetration strategies of Apple Inc.